gjlumsden/net-core-workshop/labs/01-net-core-fundamentals/01-get-started-with-net-core.md

 1. Go to https://dotnet.microsoft.com/download

-2. Download the latest .NET Core SDK (currently version 2.2) and run the installer.
+2. Download the latest .NET Core SDK and run the installer.

-    > **Please note:** There is a seperate download link to use if you're running Visual Studio 2017.

 3. Verify the installation was successful by running the following command in your console: